 Official orders must be raised for any expenditure over £1,000 using the Trust financial accounting system on receipt of a requisition form or an email instruction signed by a relevant budget holder.
-Where the value of an order is over £5,000 and less than £20,000 the Value for Money procedures detailed below must be followed and documentation attached.
+Where the value of an order is over £1,000 the ordering goods procedures detailed below in appendix 2 must be followed and documentation attached.
 Orders will be raised only if the VFM documentation is present and correct.